6th Infantry Brigade (New Zealand): Egypt

 A 2-pounder antitank gun in position, probably during 6th Infantry Brigade manoeuvres at El Saff, Egypt.

 The 2nd New Zealand Division was dispatched to the lines of El Alamein and while the 4th and 5th Brigades went south to Minqar Qaim, the 6th Brigade, now commanded by Brigadier George Clifton, was initially held in reserve before being ordered to man the Kaponga Box at Bab el Qattara.
 Arriving on 28 June, the 25th Battalion guarded the western side of the box, while the 24th and 26th Battalions were responsible for the northern and southern sides respectively.
 The brigade remained here, watching first the retreating British stream by and then the Germans, at a distance, for several days before moving to Amiriya.
 It missed the action of 14–15 July at Ruweisat Ridge which saw the destruction of a large part of the 4th and 5th Brigades when, after securing the ridge, no armour was available to defend a counterattack by the Germans.
-The 6th Brigade was recalled back to the El Alamein lines to relieve what was left of the 4th Brigade.
+The 6th Brigade was recalled to the El Alamein lines to relieve what was left of the 4th Brigade.
 A few days later, it was involved in a nighttime attack on the El Mrier Depression.
 The aim was to secure the depression to create a route through which British armour could penetrate.
 The brigade, with the 25th Battalion as its reserve, successfully achieved its objective, although with some losses to 24th Battation, and was consolidating its positions when the 21st Panzer Division attacked on 22 July.